Tagovailoa throws 3 picks, Packers defeat Dolphins 26-20 - WHIZ News

 Miami built a 20-13 halftime lead after an 84-yard TD by Waddle and 1-yard TD run by Jeff Wilson.

-Dillon’s 1-yard TD run on Green Bay’s first possession of the third quarter tied the game.
+Dillon’s 1-yard touchdown run on Green Bay’s first possession of the third quarter tied the game.

 Tight end Marcedes Lewis also had a 1-yard TD catch in the first quarter.